 The University collects the majority of cash inflows via several large receipts throughout the year.
 Cash outflows are broadly constant during the year.
-As a result the University closely monitors cash flow with short and long term cash flow forecasting, and keeps surplus cash on hand at all times to provide headroom.
+As a result the University closely monitors cash flow with short and long term cash flow forecasting, and keeps surplus cash or credit facilities on hand at all times to provide headroom.